I work with them every day, so I know how awesome Precision Nutrition’s coaches really are.

 It wasn’t an easy time.
-But today, she believes that her breakdown, illness, and recovery launched her into adulthood.
+But today, she believes that all of these challenges launched her into adulthood.

 “I’m proud of myself for coming through that,” she says.
 “It made me who I am today.
 I’m not sure I’d be as mature or aware of myself if I hadn’t had that experience.”